nclient/NClient/README.md

 ...
 HttpResponse<Entity> response = await myClient.AsHttp().GetHttpResponse(x => x.GetAsync(id: 1));
 ```
-If your interface is used only as a client and you want to always get an HTTP response, just make the return type `HttpResponse`:
+If your interface is used only as a client and you want to always get an HTTP response, just make the return type the `HttpResponse`:
 ```C#
 public interface IMyClient
 {